Docs

 Don’t Bet on Your Favorite Team.

 Many bettors enjoy the extra thrill of money riding on their favorite team’s competitions.
 Not +EV bettors.
 If you’re betting with your heart, you aren’t taking into consideration expected value.
-When placing a wager it’s time to take off your jersey; your favorite team should be the one that gives them the best value that day.
+When placing a wager, it’s time to take off your jersey; your favorite team should be the one that gives the best value that day.

 Don’t Bet on Everyone’s Favorite Team.